In 1965, American family law judges only granted divorces based on:

 Most judges order social services investigations in contested cases and give their final reports considerable weight.
 By the time this study is complete, discovery is usually at least mostly complete as well.
 So, there is much more evidence available in the later stages of a marriage dissolution than in the early stages.
 During a motion to modify the temporary orders or during the final trial, the court will consider additional factors involved in a best interest determination, including:

 These same best-interest factors apply to visitation.
 Some states are questioning the joint custody model, but it is deeply engrained in California.
 Typically, visitation is on an every-other week schedule if the parents live in roughly the same neighborhood and a 2-2-3 schedule (Mon and Tues with Parent A, Wed and Thurs with Parent B, Fri-Sun with Parent A, and then the two parents swap places) if the parents reside farther apart.

-California law restricts visitation, and even forbids it entirely in some extreme cases, if the visiting parent is convicted of domestic violence.
-If there are safety concerns, judges often order supervised visitation; if the parents can’t get along, judges often order exchanges to take place at neutral locations, like a local fast-food restaurant or public building parking lot.
+California law restricts visitation, and even forbids it entirely in some extreme cases.
+For example, if the visiting parent is convicted of domestic violence.
+If there are safety concerns, judges often order supervised visitation.
+In the event that the parents can’t get along, judges often order exchanges to take place at neutral locations.
 If you need more information, speak with a local child custody attorney.

 Whereas custody and visitation are subjective determinations, child support is typically objective.
 In most cases, the California Child Support Guidelines apply.
 The guidelines take into account:

 California is an income-shares child support state that bases child support on the resources the children would have had if their parents remained married.
 After determining a total obligation, the judge divides it proportionally between the parents based on their individual income.